Waking Life

-Waking Life is a 2001 American experimental adult animated film written and directed by Richard Linklater.
+Waking Life is a 2001 American adult animated surrealist drama film written and directed by Richard Linklater.
 The film explores a wide range of philosophical issues, including the nature of reality, dreams and lucid dreams, consciousness, the meaning of life, free will, and existentialism.
-It is centered on a young man who wanders through a succession of dream-like realities wherein he encounters a series of individuals who engage in insightful philosophical discussions.
+The series of philosophical discussions at the core of the film are processed by a young man who wanders through a succession of dreamlike realities wherein he encounters a series of interesting characters playing themselves.

-The entire film was digitally rotoscoped.
-It contains several parallels to Linklater's 1991 film Slacker.
-Ethan Hawke and Julie Delpy reprise their characters from the 1995 Before Sunrise in one scene.
-Waking Life premiered at the 2001 Sundance Film Festival, and was released on October 19, 2001, where it received critical acclaim; however, it underperformed at the box office.
+Shot in Mini DV camera, the film was edited digitally in animation through rotoscoping.
+It contains several parallels to Linklater's 1990 film Slacker.
+Waking Life premiered at the 2001 Sundance Film Festival, and was released on October 19, 2001.
+It received critical acclaim but underperformed at the box office.